L-BloodStone/asyquencer/README.md

 fetchURI.run()
 ```

-When a sequence is broken by returning `'break'` string, the `run()` method returns `lastValue` and `allValues` until the `break` fucntion.
-Breaking a sequence is useful when use it with conditional statement.
+When a sequence is broken by returning `'break'` string, the `run()` method returns `lastValue` and `allValues` until the `break` fucntion. `run()` method is an asynchronous function, to get the return value it must be used inside an async function.
+Breaking a sequence can be useful when use it is used with conditional statement.

 ```js
 const { serialAsyq } = require('asyquencer')